Elizabeth Lyttleton Sturz: Personal life, death, and legacy

+In 1958, Elizabeth (age 41) and Herb (age 28) moved to Princeton, and then Manhattan, where they were married.
+Herb continued his career as a writer in New York at Boys Life.
+Then he co-founded Vera Institute of Justice, where he worked for 17 years.
+Later he served Mayor Ed Koch as Deputy Mayor for Criminal Justice and then as Chairman of the New York City Planning Commission.
+Later, Herb Sturz worked for Open Society Foundations for 27 years.

+Sturz graduated from Empire State College of the State University of New York in the 1970s.
+In 1988, New York Times editorial board member Herb Sturz described Elizabeth's struggle with Lyme disease.

-Elizabeth Lyttleton Sturz died from pneumonia on 21 October 2010 in Manhattan, New York.
+Sturz died from pneumonia on October 21, 2010, in Manhattan, New York.
 A notice in the New York Times read:The Board of Directors and staff of Argus Community, Inc. mourn the loss of Elizabeth Lyttleton Sturz, the Founder of Argus, its President and its inspiration.
 Elizabeth was an artist and poet.
 She created Argus, a multiservice agency in the South Bronx, in 1968 and left an indelible mark.
-She changed lives, through her creativity, tenacity and concern, and her contributions continue to be felt, every day, as those she taught and inspired carry on her work.Of her own intentions in founding Argus, Sturz had written: “I wanted to leave a footprint somewhere, perhaps even a wing beat.”
+She changed lives, through her creativity, tenacity and concern, and her contributions continue to be felt, every day, as those she taught and inspired carry on her work.In a tribute by Ellen Harold (Sturz's niece, her older brother Michael's daughter), Ellen recalls how Sturz's voice when she sang folk songs "made chills run down your spine" and that Ellen's mother and Sturz "were the best cooks I have ever known".
+Argus researcher Michael Rahav wrote: "May the memory of Elizabeth Sturz always be what she has proven: that even the lives at the very bottom of psychological, physical, and economic despair could be saved and turned over with enough tough love and endless believing in the goodness of all mankind".

+Of her own intentions in founding Argus, Sturz wrote: "I wanted to leave a footprint somewhere, perhaps even a wing beat".